The Cliff Railway as it was called in 1904

 What a job it must have been in those days, no washing machines or dryers.

-The fastest way to get from the top of the Leas to the Lower Sandgate Road and back again has always been via the cliff lifts.
-However, these days, there is only one left, at the east end of the Leas, closed for a while due to lack of funding, it has now been taken over by three gentlemen, who are currently running it as a 'Not for Profit' arrangement.
+The fastest way to get from the top of the Leas to the West Beach, the Coastal Park and back again has always been via the cliff lifts.
+However, these days, there is only one left, at the east end of the Leas, closed for a while, and not for the first time, due to lack of funding.

-There are only a few of these lifts left in operation in the country, whereas at one time, Folkestone alone had four of them.
+There are only a few of these lifts left in operation in the country, and not all powered by water and gravity as were all at one time, Folkestone alone had four of them.

-The lift above was built in 1885, and the lift on the right was closed in 1966.
-The other two sadly are long gone.
+The lift above was built in 1885, and a second track beside it holding another two cars was closed in 1966.
+The other two sadly are also long gone.
 The Metropole lifts at the West end of the Leas was in operation from 1904 until the last war, when it was used by the troops, and unfortunately was damaged too badly by 1940 to repair, so had to be dismantled.
-The other one I have a couple of pictures of began even further west on the Leas in 1893, and ran down into Sandgate until 1918.
+The other one began even further west on the Leas in 1893, and ran down into Sandgate until 1918.

-So Folkestone's last funicular lift has been given a reprieve, but I urge residents and visitors alike to use it as much as possible, because it is one thing to run it at no profit, but it still cannot be run at a loss.
+So Folkestone's last funicular lift has been given a reprieve, as it is currently under repair, but I urge residents and visitors alike to use it as much as possible, because it cannot be run at a loss.

 Here is a photo of the East lifts from the beach, showing the usual assortment of grossly overdressed people getting some sun on the few pieces of exposed skin.
 I bet there wasn't a lot of skin cancer back in those days!
 Just above the beach, you can see a long roof, possibly a restaurant or something with a tea garden outside?